jspenguin2017/uBlockProtector/notes/issue-reporter.md

 1. Your IP address
    - We may use GeoJS and/or MaxMind to process your IP address
-   - You can use a VPN, but be sure the issue you are reporting can be reproduced while using your VPN
+   - You can use a VPN, but make sure that the issue you are reporting can be reproduced while using your VPN
-   - The country that your IP address belongs to and/or part of your IP address may be shared publicly
+   - The country (if not available, the ISP) that your IP address belongs to may be shared publicly
 2. User agent string of your browser
    - Do not try to mask or change it; if the maintainers are unable to